Larger SMEs and industrial consumers will pay more tax on tap water

 When?

-- The increased tax ceiling for the tax on tap water (BoL) is expected to enter into effect on 1 January 2026.
+- The increased tax ceiling for the tax on tap water (BoL) has entered into effect on 1 January 2026.

-- The tax ceiling for the tax on tap water (BoL) is expected to be abolished completely on 1 January 2027.
+- The tax ceiling for the tax on tap water (BoL) will be abolished completely on 1 January 2027.